What’s so good about FINAL FANTASY VII?Why is there still such an AVALANCHE of love for this game 25 years after release? Here are just 5 reasons...

 …and of course that bit.
 You know the one.

-But ultimately, we should leave it to you to discover for yourselves.
-It’s available to play on Nintendo Switch, Xbox One and Windows 10, PlayStation 4 and Steam.
+But ultimately, we should leave it to you to discover for yourselves if you haven't already.
+It’s available to play on Nintendo Switch, Xbox One, PlayStation 4, Steam, iOS and Android.

 - Get FINAL FANTASY VII on Nintendo Switch